 The flamethrower is quite stunning.
 It shoots out fuel which sticks to almost every surface in the game.
 Should the fuel hit a Helghast soldier, he will run around flailing his arms quite wildly.
 It's a great way of getting enemies to leave cover.

 The bolt gun is the most sci-fi inspired weapon in the game, similar to Half-Life 2's crossbow.
 The bolt will nail enemies to walls.
 Not only that, after a few seconds, the bolt will explode, damaging anyone in the blast radius.

+Is there co-op play?
 Unfortunately, no. There's no split-screen co-op or online co-op from what we've seen so far.

+How does the online multiplayer play?
 The beta didn't offer a lot of content, so we can't comment on what the final game will offer.
 What we did get to try was very fun.
 Don't expect to take a lot of damage online in Killzone.
 Players die very quickly, in two to three hits.
 (Headshots kill in one!)
 You do not automatically regenerate health, but you can rely on your teammates to help you out.
 Players can revive others, just like in the single player adventure, if they get to the body quickly enough.